danielcbit/apcctrl/doc/manual/manual.rst

     directive in the configuration file.

 **VERSION**
-    The apcupsd release number, build date, and platform.
+    The apcctrl release number, build date, and platform.

 **CABLE**
     The cable as specified in the configuration file (``UPSCABLE``).